Frequently Asked Questions

 Can I bring my own food to the farm?

 Yes, you are welcome to bring your own picnic lunch, cupcakes, or whatever your group needs (no alcohol, please).
 We do not, however, have electrical capacity for crock pots or water pots, nor do we allow cooking on site.

 I am a professional photographer.
 Can I bring clients out to your farm and take pictures?

 We love the creativity of photography and have seen some wonderful pictures of families at our farm.
-We do allow you to take photos of your clients, however you must email us prior to coming as we have certain days and times available for reservation.
-Email for more information.
+We do allow you to take photos of your clients.
+Please see our photography page on the website for more details or email us at email@example.com

 Can I bring my pet?